 Have you taken a look at the Best of Beaufort yet?
-This new colorful waterfront community, Beau Coast offers the use of a modern Community Swimming Pool, Clubhouse, and private Kayak Launch.
-The Community Clubhouse includes a full kitchen, shuffleboard, ping pong, and corn hole with all the modern amenities, with plenty of space inside and direct access to the pool area, makes the Community Clubhouse a hub for all those in Beau Coast.
+This new colorful waterfront community, Beau Coast offers the use of a modern community swimming pool, clubhouse, and private kayak launch.
+The community clubhouse includes a full kitchen, games such as shuffleboard, ping pong, and cornhole.
+With all the modern amenities, plenty of space inside, and direct access to the pool area, the community clubhouse is a hub for all those in Beau Coast.
 Beau Coast is located in historic Beaufort and offers a relaxed atmosphere in this luxury community for all vacationers.

 Please Note: The Beau Coast Community does not allow boat parking.

 Best of Beaufort – part of the Beau Coast Community – this beautifully decorated home is a 4-Bedroom, 3.5-Bath Soundside Townhome in the coolest small town on the Crystal Coast!
 This cute community offers access to the Outdoor Pool, Dock, and Game Room guaranteeing fun for everyone in the family.
 This townhome is perfect for your family’s getaway to the beach!

 Take a closer look at Best of Beaufort, Beaufort NC, and find your perfect dates to stay!

 If you want to fit in with the Beaufort locals, be sure to pronounce the name of this picturesque and historic town ”Bo-furt” so as not to stick out like a sore thumb.
 You’ll also pass the local trivia test if you know that Beaufort was established in 1722 as a seaport with the right to collect customs and that during the American Revolution it was the third-largest port in the state.